Is Donald Trump Smart? Perhaps The Real Question Should Be What Does ‘Smart’ Mean And Could Any Definition Of This Term Be Applied To Trump?

 But these days, the most often used intelligence test is the Wechsler Adult Intelligence Scale.
 The advantage of this test is that it provides an overall IQ, as well as individual scores within particular topics, such as memory, processing speed and verbal comprehension.
 Weaknesses in certain areas might indicate a disability.
 On the other hand, IQ scores are only relevant relative to other people’s IQ scores.

 People below 70 in the score are usually considered to have an intellectual disability and often have issues living independently in later life.
-It’s unlikely that Trump would have an IQ this low, since he would never be able to function successfully in his business.
+It’s unlikely that Trump would have an IQ this low since he would never be able to function successfully in his business.

-Donald Trump and His Genes
+Donald Trump And His Genes

-As reported by The LA Times, in a number of speeches and statements he is given over the years, Donald Trump has suggested he’s a strong believer in “genes.”
+As reported by the L.A.
+Times, in a number of speeches and statements he is given over the years, Donald Trump has suggested he’s a strong believer in “genes.”
 He seems to mean by this that some people are simply superior to other people.
 Implicit in these statements is the idea that he is one of these “superior people.”

+Don't Forge This!
+Shocking video of Trump explaining his dangerous theory that people like him have superior genes https://t.co/MIpnD7zqVB

-This idea of the genetic superiority of certain people is not unheard of, and was particularly popular among Nazis in Germany during the 1930s and 40s.
-And given that Donald Trump has German ancestry and that his grandfather immigrated to the United States from Prussia – a province of Germany – Trump holding this view is perhaps not surprising.
+This idea of the genetic superiority of certain people is not unheard of and was particularly popular among Nazis in Germany during the 1930s and 40s.
+And given that Donald Trump has German ancestry and that his grandfather immigrated to the United States from Prussia — a province of Germany — Trump holding this view is perhaps not surprising.

 Of course, the Germans themselves following World War II mostly came to recognize that the concept of “Aryan supremacy” was absurd and had no basis in science.
 Genetically, the differences between the different races on earth are so minuscule as to mean virtually nothing.